React2/nodyx/README.md

 4. Decide what can be done afterwards, and doing id.
 5. The core steps can be changed during a game.

+#### Immutable vs Mutable

+ Initially, it is convenient to refer to the less mutable rules as "immutable" and to the more mutable rules below them in the hierarchy simply as "mutable"

+The "immutable" rules govern more basic processes than the "mutable" rules, and so shield them from hasty change.
+Because every last rule of the game can change in the the course of play, the players may feel that they are playing a "different game" after a few rounds than when they sat down.

+In Nomic, the "immutable" rules may also be amended with a two-step procedure.

+1. first is the "transmutation" of the "immutable" rule into a "mutable" rule
+2. the second is the amendment of the mutable rule.

+In this sense all rules are amendable by the same procedure; some must simply be transmuted first.
+Unless players change this, Nomic permits the amendment of every one of its rules; there is no absolutely immutable foundation or inviolate level.

 ## **Initial Set** of Rules